Elise-11/Hodgkin_Huxley_Model/README.md

 python3 -V
 ```

-* The project uses matplotlib and numpy, if you don't have these packages, you can download them with the following commands.
+* The project uses matplotlib and numpy, you can download them with the following commands.
 ```{}
 sudo apt-get install python3-matplotlib sudo apt install python3-numpy
 ```
+* The project uses tkinter, you can download it with the following commands.

 ### Files content